 3. Test for heavy metals

 We are exposed to heavy metals in a number of different ways: amalgams, fish consumption, and the environment.
 I recommend having your MTHFR genes tested and doing a DMPS chelation challenge test through a functional medicine practitioner to determine if mercury or other heavy metals are an issue for you.
 If you are suffering from an autoimmune disease, read my article on detoxification to learn how to reduce your exposure to these environmental toxins.

 4. Test for Mycotoxins

 Common environmental mold testing does not test for mycotoxins.
 The mycotoxins are what seem to wreak havoc on the gut and immune system.
 I use a urine test from Real Time Labs to assess the level of mycotoxins in one’s system.
-I then follow Dr. Shoemaker’s protocol using glutathione, anti-fungal medication and Cholestyramine.
+I then follow Dr. Shoemaker’s protocol using glutathione, anti-fungal medication, and Cholestyramine.
 Surviving mold is a great resource if you feel this is an issue for you.

 5. Find and treat infections

 Have your doctor test for infections such as HSV and EBV.
-Monolaurin from coconut oil can be very effective treatment for both HSV and EBV.
+Monolaurin from coconut oil can be a very effective treatment for both HSV and EBV.
 Lysine and a lysine-rich diet is effective at treating HSV infections.
 You can also ask your doctor to test for M. pneumoniae, C. pneumoniae, and C. perfringens.
 Antibiotics may be necessary to properly clear the infection from your system.

 6. Support the immune system